cr1901/ATD_M117/README.md

 For the longest time, my M117 was broken, and I was not able to figure out why thanks to not knowing the correct switch settings, which I changed from working settings long ago.
 If the switch settings are on [TH99](http://www.uncreativelabs.de/th99/), I was unable to find them.
-I knew from when I got the card that it support 384kB of RAM, but 3 banks of 9 DRAM chips each implies that one bank with be 256kB 41256-type DRAM.
-Not only did I never knew the switch settings, I forgot _long_ ago which bank should house the 41256 DRAM :).
+I knew from when I got the card that it supported at least 384kB of RAM, but 3 banks of 9 DRAM chips each implies that at least one bank will have 256kB 41256-type DRAM.
+Not only did I never knew the switch settings, I forgot _long_ ago which bank(s) should house the 41256 DRAM :).

 I thought trying to fix the card would be a good learning experience, so I RE'd a schematic to figure out the PAL connections (thank goodness for continuity testers!),